-[Manager Interview] What is Beyond's new graduate recruitment process as told by Beyond's HR manager?
+[Manager Interview] Beyond's HR manager explains Beyond's new graduate recruitment process

 This is Komatsu from Beyond Public Relations

-This time, we interviewed Mr. Sato, the HR manager at Beyond.
+This time, we interviewed Mr. Sato, the head of human resources at Beyond.

-We asked him a variety of questions about Beyond's new graduate recruitment, so be sure to read until the end!
+We asked him a variety of questions about Beyond's new graduate recruitment process, so please read to the end!

 A Kansai-based venture company with a good personality